Nikon D3300 vs D700

 |Sony A5100« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony A5100|

 Studio photographers will appreciate that the Nikon D700 (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D3300 and the D700 have been discontinued, but can regularly be found used on eBay.
 The D700 was replaced by the Nikon D800, while the D3300 was followed by the Nikon D3400.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 Review summary: Nikon D3300 vs D700

 So how do things add up?
 Is there a clear favorite between the Nikon D3300 and the Nikon D700?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D3300: